Course enrollment refers to the process of adding, changing grading options or credit hours, or dropping classes.

 Courses can be dropped or grading options and credit hours can be changed as follows:

-- Add/ change: The last date to add a class or change grading option is three weeks after the start of the term.
+- Add/ change: The last date to add a class or change credits is within 15 calendar days of the start of the semester.

-- Drop: The last date to drop a class is seven weeks after the start of the term.
+- Drop: The last date to drop a class or change the grading basis is seven weeks after the start of the term.
 All drops and changes must be made through your Student Center.

 Changing an ‘Incomplete’ or ‘No Grade Reported